FabienArcellier/fixtup/docs/source/plugin.rst

         """
         pass

     def on_stopping(fixture: Fixture):
         """
         this function is called by fixtup every time it end a test.
         """
         pass

+    def on_teardown_data(fixture: Fixture):
+        """
+        This function is called by fixtup between each test to cleanup data
+        """
+        pass

     def on_unmounting(fixture: Fixture):
         """
         this function is called by fixtup every time the fixture folder is removed.
 It's the only case where the code of fixtup is invoked after the invocation of plugin and hook
         """
         pass